Mistletoe Conservation – introduction

 A number of formal mistletoe initiatives in Britain are described here – but this is not an exhaustive list.
 Nearly every winter season there are new announcements about mistletoe projects, some really well-thought through, others rather less so (and possibly largely undertaken merely for promotional purposes!).

-The projects listed here are some of the better ones…
+The projects listed here are some of the more recent ones…

 Mistletoe Management Survey (Mistletoe League)